HandH-Puzzle/HandH-Puzzle.github.io/about.md

 ### Contact me

-If you have any quesries or questions, you can contact me here:
+If you have any queries or questions, you can contact me here:
 [handh.puzzles@gmail.com](mailto:handh.puzzles@gmail.com)